 - 45W super fast charging

 There’s no questioning the performance of the Tab S7 and S7 Plus.
-With Qualcomm’s fastest chip on board, the tablets are processing beasts.
+With Qualcomm’s fastest available chip from 2020 onboard, the tablets are processing beasts.
 Samsung lent us the model with 6GB RAM and 128GB storage.
 Even though we feel 6GB of RAM is the minimum needed for today’s top Android devices, we found it caused no performance issues here.
+We expect Samsung will opt for the newer Qualcomm Snapdragon 888 when it refreshes its Tab S line of tablets.

 The tablets ran a handful of benchmarking apps with no trouble, scoring in the top percentiles and showcasing smooth performance across the board.
 More to the point, in daily use I didn’t notice any stutters, lagging, or frame drops.
 These things are top performers, whether you’re battling Fortnite or an Excel spreadsheet.